smswithoutborders/SMSwithoutborders-BE/docs/FEATURES.md

 Using the REST User management API, a new user can be added to the SMS without Borders database.
 There are two processes involved in adding a new user:
 ### 1. Provide registration details
 The user has to provide the following in the [request body](https://developer.mozilla.org/en-US/docs/Web/API/Request/body):
-- Phone Number (wihtout country code)
+- Phone Number (without country code)
 - Name
 - Country Code
 - Password